SciCompKL/CoDiPack/documentation/user/Expressions.md

 \f[
   \text{SQUARE} < \text{MULT} < \text{ADD} < \text{Real}, \text{Real}>, \text{SUB}<\text{Real}, \text{Real}> > > \eqdot
 \f]
 It can be used to evaluate the result \f$w\f$ and access additional information about the operations.
-In CoDiPack 2.0 the functions for each expression are keept rather small.
-The only direct callable method is `getValue` which evaluates the expression.
+In CoDiPack the functions for each expression are kept rather small.
+The only directly callable method is `getValue` which evaluates the expression.
 For all other operations the traversal logic classes have to be used.

 The current most used expression implementation are:
- - [ActiveType](@ref codi::ActiveType): LhsExpression implementation for a concrete value
+ - [ActiveType](@ref codi::ActiveType): LhsExpression implementation for a concrete value.
- - [BinaryExpression](@ref codi::BinaryExpression): Expression with two arguments
+ - [BinaryExpression](@ref codi::BinaryExpression): Expression with two arguments.
  - [ConstantExpression](@ref codi::ConstantExpression): Represents a constant value in the expression tree like 4.0 or other non CoDiPack types.
- - [UnaryExpression](@ref codi::UnaryExpression): Expression with one argument
+ - [UnaryExpression](@ref codi::UnaryExpression): Expression with one argument.
- - [LhsExpressionInterface](@ref codi::LhsExpressionInterface): General inteface for expression that are lvalues.
+ - [LhsExpressionInterface](@ref codi::LhsExpressionInterface): General interface for expressions that are lvalues.

 Expression traversal (custom operations on expressions) {#customExpressionLogic}
 -------

-Custom operations in CoDiPack 2.0 on expression are all implemented with the [TraversalLogic](@ref codi::TraversalLogic) or [CompileTimeTraversalLogic](@ref codi::CompileTimeTraversalLogic) classes.
+Custom operations on expressions in CoDiPack are all implemented with the [TraversalLogic](@ref codi::TraversalLogic) or [CompileTimeTraversalLogic](@ref codi::CompileTimeTraversalLogic) classes.
 The first one enables custom logic in a runtime context.
 Variables and results can be stored in the implementation.
 The CompileTimeTraversalLogic allows for the computation of results in a compile time context.
 Both classes contain functions for the visit of links, nodes and leaves in the expression graph.
 The terms are explained in the following picture:
 ```
   ┌─┐   ┌─┐   ┌─┐   ┌─┐
-  │a│   │b│   │c│   │d│  # Nodes without arguments are leaf nodes, they are first class objects like the
+  │a│   │b│   │c│   │d│  # Nodes without arguments are leaf nodes, they are primary objects like floating point
-  └┬┘   └┬┘   └┬┘   └┬┘  # the number implementation
+  └┬┘   └┬┘   └┬┘   └┬┘  # constants or ActiveType values.
    │     │     │     │
-   └──┬──┘     └──┬──┘   # Links go from a root to a child and describe an argument relation.
+   └──┬──┘     └──┬──┘   # Links go from a parent to a child and describe an argument relation.
 The child is used as an
-      │           │      # argument by the root.
+      │           │      # argument by the parent.
      ┌┴┐         ┌┴┐
      │+│         │-│     # Nodes with arguments are regular nodes, they are intermediate objects.
      └┬┘         └┬┘